Peanut allergy: Epidemiology

 Peanut allergy is one of the most dangerous food allergies, and one of the least likely to be outgrown.
 In Western countries, the incidence of peanut allergy is between 1.5% and 3%.
-There has been a sudden increase in number of cases in the early 21st century.
+There has been a sudden increase in the number of cases in the early 21st century.

 It is one of the most common causes of food-related deaths.
 A meta-analysis found that death due to overall food-induced anaphylaxis was 1.8 per million person-years in people having food allergies, with peanut as the most common allergen.
-However, there are opinions that the measures taken in response to the threat may be an over-reaction out of proportion to the level of danger.
+However, there are opinions that the measures taken in response to the threat may be an overreaction out of proportion to the level of danger.
 Media sensationalism has been blamed for anxiety outweighing reality.